thomasapope/capstone-game/README.md

 # capstone-game
 A survival defense game.

 Humanity has fallen.
-We messed up and things went south.
-The last survivors now live out their lives in small communities striving to survive against the abominations created by radiation.
+The last survivors have built primitive communities among the ruins of our past.
+Nature is no longer mans best friend.

 At night hordes of mutant animals come to attack your community and steal your children.
 You must stop them by any means neccesary.